Saturday, July 12, 2014

 Manhattan

 I'm not sure how well the trip will go, because Victoria is not exactly the bold and adventurous type.
-She exemplifies the kind of English timidity and insularity that I have come to find tiresome over the years, primarily as a result of exposure to Anne's father, with whom I spend several weeks every year.
+She exemplifies the kind of English timidity and insularity that I have come to find tiresome over the years, primarily as a result of exposure to my partner's father, with whom I spend several weeks every year.
 In addition, she seems to be afflicted with the gadget addiction that young people have these days.
 My impression is that they are unable to see and appreciate the world around them because their consciousnesses have been channeled into alternate cyber-realities.
 In general, they find the natural world unfamiliar and scary.
 Victoria also displays a food-pickiness that did not exist in my generation but seems common in hers.
 She will eat a banana sandwich but balks at anything green or unfamiliar.
 She is young and naive, so I'm cutting her some slack.
-Anne's family is very brainy academically, and I'm hoping that that will kick in at some point.
+My partner's family is very brainy academically, and I'm hoping that that will kick in at some point.

 Manhattan is one of my favorite destinations.
 From a cultural standpoint it is easily the best place in the U.S. Growing up nearby, I became interested in science at the American Museum of Natural History and art at the Metropolitan Museum.
 As a teenager I loved walking along Fifth Avenue between Central Park and Washington Square.
 During two summers, in 1968 and 1969, I had a job on Wall Street, and my family moved to East 58th Street from 1969 to 1971.
 However, since then I've only been back twice, in 1986 and 2003.